OpalSec/blog/_posts/2022-06-01-bumblebee_img.md

 ![dll_dir](https://opalsec.github.io/assets/images/bumblebee_img_666/dll_dir.png)

-## First-pass analysis:
+## First-pass analysis

-A quick check in PEStudio and we can see it contains 15 blacklisted API calls that would allow it to modify, delete and write files and terminate processes, among others
+A quick check in [PEStudio](https://www.winitor.com/download) and we can see it contains 15 blacklisted API calls that would allow it to modify, delete and write files and terminate processes, among others

 ![functions](https://opalsec.github.io/assets/images/bumblebee_img_666/functions.png)